What You Need To Know About Knee Pain

 The pain can be aggrevated by walking downhill or down stairs.
 Longstanding misalignment can cause damage to the cartilage, which results in popping, grinding or giving way.

 Initially, it is important for you to minimize activities that provoke your pain - especially running, jumping and activities that stress you into a "knock-kneed" position.
 Don't allow your knees to cross in front of your toes when squatting.

 Some athletes may need to modify their activity to include swimming or bicycling instead of running.

 Performing your home exercises consistently is one of the most important things that you can do to help realign the patella, relieve pain and prevent a recurrence.
 The use of home ice or ice massage applied around your kneecap for 10-15 minutes, several times per day may be helpful.

-If you have difficulty walking or running comfortably, our physicians will perform a movement evaluation, a joint and muscle exam, and a detailed gait analysis.
+If you have difficulty walking or running comfortably, our knee pain specialists in Evanston, IL, will perform a movement evaluation, a joint and muscle exam, and a detailed gait analysis.